loganminhdang/singlecellvariantanalysis/README.md

 3. Determine Zygosity by classifying cells as wild-type, heterozygous, or homozygous for a given variant.
 4. Check for the presence of a known SNP at a specific site.
 5. Filter large BAM files to create smaller, focused BAMs containing only cells of interest for easier visualization and downstream analysis.

+Scripts are still in the early development phase, so use at your discretion.
+The SNP-confirming script has not been tested extensively.
+Other scripts have only been tested against 3' GEX from 10X.

 ## Table of Contents
 * [Prerequisites](#prerequisites)